Putting Country first: new projects and an exciting new alliance

 The residency began early with a Grandfather Sun ceremony led by Back to Country.
 We moved through yarning circles and creative activities led by David Hardwick and two creative collectives, Kandos School of Cultural Adaptation and Boho Interactive, who will help design curriculum tools that favour oral and visual communication.
 Ciaron showed us that the water molecule was a spinning boomerang, and Peter and Emma shared poetry and song.
 Clint helped us recognise ‘nature’s own contouring’, we planted 40 trees and cooled our feet in Mulloon Creek.
 Ideas were exchanged thoughtfully and generously, attuning us to Country and the gift of living knowledge.

-On the second day something special happened: a shared vision of a Country-first approach to land regeneration emerged, and the group decided to form an open alliance underpinned by a Memorandum of Understanding and the following statement:
+On the second day something special happened: a shared vision of a Country-first approach to land regeneration emerged, and the group decided to form an open alliance on current and future projects on which this group works together underpinned by the development of a Memorandum of Understanding and the following statement:

 We are an interwoven team working together, and with land managers, to heal Country.
 We will use a Country-first approach, resulting in First Nations people leading and actively participating in landscape restoration and renewal.